 causes it to perform the following actions in addition to its

-Depending on operating system, using a command such as
+environment variable.
+Depending on operating system, using a

 HOME to refer to the home directory of